arulxavierax/flipkartClone/README.md

 # Flipkart Clone

-This is a clone of a website called Flipksrt which sell variety of products. it is a full stack application with both frontend and backend functionality made by myself.
+This is a clone of a website called Flipkart which sell variety of products. it is a full stack application with both frontend and backend functionality done by myself.

 [Frontend Deployed Link](https://flipkart-ten.vercel.app/)